Guidance To Help Minimize Legal Risks Related To Employment

 - Disability accommodations for employees

-- Non-compete and confidentiality agreements
+- Employment contracts, noncompete and confidentiality agreements, and severance agreements

 - Recruiting and hiring procedures, including offer letters and background checks